vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 2 noreturnnewquerysets.md

 is no matching object.
 If the QuerySet has no ordering defined, then the queryset is automatically ordered by the primary key.
 Example :- Studdent.objects.order_by('name').first()

+last() - It returns the last object matched by the queryset, or None if there is no matching object.
+If the QuerySet has no ordering defined, then the queryset is automatically ordered by the primary key.

+latest(*fields) - It returns the latest object in the table based on the given field(s).
+Example:- student_data = Student.objects.latest('pass_date')

 ```